rwhetten/DeepSeqAnalysis/docs/source/hardware.rst

 Job submission and management
 *****************************

 A tool called Load Sharing Facility (LSF) is used to manage the queues of submitted computing jobs on the HPC cluster.
-See `LSF on HPC Cluster <https://projects.ncsu.edu/hpc//Documents/BladeCenter/ClusterLSF.php>`_ for a summary of the factors considering in prioritizing submitted jobs in the queue.
-More information is available at the `FAQ for HPC users <https://projects.ncsu.edu/hpc//Documents/HowTo.php>`_; additional documentation on LSF commands can also be found via Google searches.
+More information is available at the `FAQ for HPC users <https://projects.ncsu.edu/hpc/Documents/LSF.php>`_; additional documentation on LSF commands can also be found via Google searches.

 Available software
 ******************